 Securities litigation-On September 20, 2019, a purported Sonim stockholder who allegedly purchased stock registered in Sonim's initial public offering ("IPO") filed a putative class action complaint in the Superior Court of the State of California, County of San Mateo, captioned Pearson v.
 Sonim Technologies, Inc., et al., Case No. 19CIV05564, on behalf of himself and others who purchased shares of Sonim registered in the IPO (the "Pearson Action").
 On October 4 and 16, 2019, two additional purported class action complaints substantially similar to the Pearson Action were filed on behalf of different plaintiffs yet the same putative class of Sonim stockholders, in the same court as the Pearson Action (the "'33 Act State Court Actions").
 The defendants asked the Superior court to dismiss the "33 Act State Court Actions based on the provision in the Company's Amended and Restated Certificate of Incorporation requiring stockholders to file and litigate in federal court any claims under the Securities Act of 1933.
-On December 7, 2020, the Superior Court for the Northern District of California (the "'33 Act Federal Action").
+On December 7, 2020, the Superior Court entered an order granting defendants' motion to dismiss.
+On October 7, 2019, a substantially similar putative class action lawsuit was filed in the United States District Court for the Northern District of California (the "'33 Act Federal Action").
 All four complaints allege violations of the Securities Act of 1933 by Sonim and certain of its current and former officers and directors for, among other things, alleged false or misleading statements and omissions in the registration statement issued in connection with the IPO, relating primarily to an alleged failure to disclose software defects in Sonim's phones and alleged misstatements about performance characteristics of Sonim's phones.
-In July 2020, the Company entered into an agreement with the Lead Plaintiff in the '33 Act Federal Action to settle that case on a class wide basis for \$2.0 million.
+In July 2020, the Company entered into an agreement with the Lead Plaintiff in the '33 Act Federal Action to settlethat case on a class wide basisfor \$2.0 million.
 As a result, the Company has paid out the \$2.0 million settlement as of December 31, 2020.
-On March 5, 2021, the court presiding over the '33 Act Federal Action granted final approval of the settlement.
+On March 5, 2021, the court presiding over the '33 Act Federal Action granted final approval of the settlement